andrewufrank/daino/README.md

 # Static Site Generator
-A static site generator from pandoc and other available packages on Hackage (e.g. shake, twitch, scotty), influenced by Chris Penner's [slick](https://github.com/ChrisPenner/slick#readme)(todo: look at [Ema](https://github.com/srid/ema) by  Sridhar Ratnakumar).
+A static site generator from pandoc and other available packages on Hackage (e.g. shake, twitch, scotty), influenced by Chris Penner's [slick](https://github.com/ChrisPenner/slick#readme).
+Newer, and seemingly simpler is `Ema` ^[`https://github.com/srid/ema` by  Sridhar Ratnakumar] but the documentation does not detail its features neither how it is built.

 SSG uses files to manage data to permit version management with git.
 Page appearances are directed with YAML and internally data is structured with JSON.
-Unlike other Site Generators, for each page a PDF file is produced to gurantee well formated prints.
+Unlike other Site Generators, for each page a PDF file is produced to guarantee well formated prints.

 Index pages are automatically formated, but minimal content must be provided initially.